-- 701.37.
-Goad - 701.37a Certain spells and abilities can goad a creature.
-Until the next turn of the controller of that spell or ability, that creature attacks each combat if able and attacks a player other than that player if able. - 701.37b A static ability may state that a creature "is goaded."
-That creature attacks each combat if able and attacks a player other than the controller of the permanent with that static ability if able. - 701.37c Once a player has goaded a creature, the same player goading it again has no effect.
+- 701.38.
+Goad - 701.38a Certain spells and abilities can goad a creature.
+Until the next turn of the controller of that spell or ability, that creature attacks each combat if able and attacks a player other than that player if able. - 701.38b A static ability may state that a creature "is goaded."
+That creature attacks each combat if able and attacks a player other than the controller of the permanent with that static ability if able. - 701.38c Once a player has goaded a creature, the same player goading it again has no effect.
 It doesn't create additional combat requirements.

-701.38.
+701.39.
 Exert

-- 701.38a To exert a permanent, you choose to have it not untap during your next untap step. - 701.38b A permanent can be exerted even if it's not tapped or has already been exerted in a turn.
-If you exert a permanent more than once before your next untap step, each effect causing it not to untap expires during the same untap step. - 701.38c An object that isn't on the battlefield can't be exerted.

-- 701.38d "You may exert [this creature] as it attacks" is an optional cost to attack (see rule 508.1g).
+- 701.39a To exert a permanent, you choose to have it not untap during your next untap step. - 701.39b A permanent can be exerted even if it's not tapped or has already been exerted in a turn.
+If you exert a permanent more than once before your next untap step, each effect causing it not to untap expires during the same untap step. - 701.39c An object that isn't on the battlefield can't be exerted. - 701.39d "You may exert [this creature] as it attacks" is an optional cost to attack (see rule 508.1g).
 Some objects with this static ability have a triggered ability that triggers "when you do" printed in the same paragraph.
 These abilities are linked.
-(See rule 607.2g.) - 701.39.
-Explore - 701.39a Certain abilities instruct a permanent to explore.
+(See rule 607.2g.) - 701.40.
+Explore - 701.40a Certain abilities instruct a permanent to explore.
 To do so, that permanent's controller reveals the top card of their library.
 If a land card is revealed this way, that player puts that card into their hand.
-Otherwise, that player puts a +1/+1 counter on the exploring permanent and may put the revealed card into their graveyard. - 701.39b A permanent "explores" after the process described in rule 701.39a is complete, even if some or all of those actions were impossible. - 701.39c If a permanent changes zones before an effect causes it to explore, its last known information is used to determine which object explored and who controlled it. - 701.40.
-Assemble - 701.40a Assemble is a keyword action in the Unstable set that puts Contraptions onto the battlefield.
+Otherwise, that player puts a +1/+1 counter on the exploring permanent and may put the revealed card into their graveyard. - 701.40b A permanent "explores" after the process described in rule 701.40a is complete, even if some or all of those actions were impossible. - 701.40c If a permanent changes zones before an effect causes it to explore, its last known information is used to determine which object explored and who controlled it.

+701.41.
+Assemble

+701.41a Assemble is a keyword action in the Unstable set that puts Contraptions onto the battlefield.
 Outside of silver-bordered cards, only one card (Steamflogger Boss) refers to assembling a Contraption.
 Cards and mechanics from the Unstable set aren't included in these rules.
-See the Unstable FAQ for more information. - 701.41.
-Surveil - 701.41a To "surveil N" means to look at the top N cards of your library, then put any number of them into your graveyard and the rest on top of your library in any order. - 701.41b If an effect allows you to look at additional cards while you surveil, those cards are included among the cards you may put into your graveyard and on top of your library in any order. - 701.42.
-Adapt - 701.42a "Adapt N" means "If this permanent has no +1/+1 counters on it, put N +1/+1 counters on it." - 701.43.
-Amass - 701.43a To amass N means "If you don't control an Army creature, create a 0/0 black Zombie Army creature token.
-Choose an Army creature you control.
-Put N +1/+1 counters on that creature." - 701.43b The phrase "the [subtype] you amassed" refers to the creature you chose, whether or not it received counters.
+See the Unstable FAQ for more information.